Wael-06/experimental-lab/README.md

-# 🎄 ChristmasPlayer — Local Music Player with Lyrics Sync
+# 🎵 LYRICSPlayer — Local Music Player with Lyrics Sync

-**ChristmasPlayer** is a fully local music player that lets you play your own MP3 songs with synchronized lyrics — no internet, no APIs, no subscriptions.
+**LYRICSPlayer** is a fully local music player that lets you play your own MP3 songs with synchronized lyrics —  no subscriptions.

 Download once.
 Play forever.